-- 1. From Start, select Care Center then Recovery Management. - 2.
+- 1. From Start, select Care Center in all apps list then Recovery Management. - 2.
 Select the Restore tab and click Get Started to open the Recovery window.

-3. Click Get started to Choose an option.
+3. Click Reset PC to Choose an option.

 4. Select Remove everything to reset your PC back to its factory default.